-Rafael PÉrez-Escamilla - Chair
+Rafael PÉrez-Escamilla - Past-Chair

 Rafael is Professor of Epidemiology & Public Health and Director, Office of Community Health, Yale School of Public Health.
 His public health nutrition and food security research has led to improvements in breastfeeding promotion, iron deficiency anemia among infants (by delaying the clamping of the umbilical cord after birth), household food security measurement and outcomes, and community nutrition education programs worldwide.
 His health disparities research involves assessing the impact of community health workers at improving behavioral, metabolic, and mental health outcomes among Latinos with type 2 diabetes.
 He has published 115 research articles and over 300 conference abstracts, book chapters, and technical reports.His work has been supported by over $18 million in extramural funding from NIH, USDA, CDC, USAID and The Patrick and Catherine Weldon Donaghue Medical Research Foundation.
 Prof. PÉrez-Escamilla was a member of the 2009 Institute of Medicine (IOM)/National Academy of Sciences Pregnancy Weight Gain Guidelines Committee, and of the 2010 USA Dietary Guidelines Scientific Advisory Committee.He is currently the Chair-elect of the International Nutrition Council and Chair of the minority Affairs Committee of the American Society for Nutrition.
 He is a trustee of the Pan American Health and Education Foundation (PAHEF) based in Washington DC.
 He is an advisory committee member of the Sackler Institute for Nutrition Sciences at the New York Academy of Sciences.
 He has been a senior advisor to community nutrition programs as well as household food security measurement projects funded by FAO, USDA, USAID, PAHO, UNDP, WHO, UNICEF, UNESCO, The World Bank, the Gates Foundation, and the Governments of Mexico and Brazil.
 Prof. PÉrez-Escamilla has been principal mentor to over 40 master and doctoral students, as well as postdoctoral researchers and visiting scholars from all over the world.
 Prof. PÉrez-Escamilla is a nationally and internationally recognized scholar who lectures globally and has received numerous professional recognitions and awards as a result of his major contributions to his fields of work.
 After obtaining his BS in Chemical Engineering at the Universidad Iberoamericana in Mexico City he received his MS in Food Science and his PhD in Nutrition from the University of California at Davis.
 (Faculty page)

-Beatrice Rogers - Secretary/Treasurer
+Beatrice L. Rogers - Secretary/Treasurer

 Bea is a professor of Economics and Food Policy at the Friedman School of Nutrition Science and Policy.
 She served as Academic Dean of the School for 13 years, and is currently Director of the school's Food Policy and Applied Nutrition Program.
 Bea's career combines teaching in a graduate program to prepare students for careers in food and nutrition policy in the US and globally, and conducting field research on food policy and programs, mostly in developing countries.
 Her research focuses on economic determinants of household food consumption, including price policy, food aid, food price subsidies and income transfers.
-Her current research focuses on how the effects of food assistance programs can be made sustainable after the programs are closed (a four year project being conducted in Bolivia, Honduras, India, and Kenya), and she is also working on a project for the US Agency for International Development assessing the programmatic uses and nutritional quality of food aid commodities.
-She has conducted research on the determinants of intra-household allocation of resources, focusing on the role of female household headship among other factors.More recently she has been working on applying the statistical technique of Small Area Estimation to the assessment of the distribution of malnutrition prevalence at geographically disaggregated levels.
-She also has conducted research on curricula to prepare international food policy professionals and on their career trajectories.
-Most of her research has been in less developed countries, including Pakistan, India, Thailand, the Philippines, Cameroon, Dominican Republic, Jamaica, Republic of Mali, Morocco, Mozambique, Honduras, Bangladesh, Bolivia, Peru, and Brazil, but she has also conducted research in the US on food stamps and their relationship to household food security.
+Her current research is on a project for the US Agency for International Development assessing the programmatic uses and nutritional quality of food aid commodities.
+As part of this project, she is conducting studies in three sub-Saharan African countries to assess the use, effectiveness and cost-effectiveness of alternative nutritional supplements for the prevention and treatment of moderate acute malnutrition in children.
+She recently completed a study that focuses on how the effects of food assistance programs can be made sustainable after the programs are closed (a four year project conducted in Bolivia, Honduras, India, and Kenya).
+She has conducted research on the determinants of intra-household allocation of resources, focusing on the role of female household headship among other factors.
+Previous work included the application of the statistical technique of Small Area Estimation to the assessment of the distribution of malnutrition prevalence at geographically disaggregated levels using census and survey data in combination.
+She also has conducted research on curricula to prepare global food policy professionals and on their career trajectories.
+Most of her research has been in less developed countries, including Malawi, Burkina Faso, Sierra Leone, Pakistan, India, Thailand, the Philippines, Cameroon, Dominican Republic, Jamaica, Republic of Mali, Morocco, Mozambique, Honduras, Bangladesh, Bolivia, Peru, and Brazil, but she has also conducted research in the US on food stamps and their relationship to household food security, and on construction of alternative poverty line for the US.
 Dr Rogers holds a PhD from the Heller School of Social Welfare Policy at Brandeis.
 (Faculty page)

-Dr. Gilberto Kac is currently working as a Full Professor of Nutritional Epidemiology at the Nutrition Department, Rio de Janeiro Federal University (RJFU).
+Gilberto Kac is currently working as a Full Professor of Nutritional Epidemiology at the Nutrition Department, Rio de Janeiro Federal University (RJFU).
 He is the leader of the Nutritional Epidemiology Center at RJFU where he coordinates complex projects focusing mainly in maternal and child Nutrition.
 The Center involves overseeing and coordinating the work of approximately 20 researchers including Professors, postdoctoral assistants, Dr Phil and Master students.
 Professor Kac also collaborates with several researches within Brazil and other countries including Chile, Uruguay, Equator, United States, Spain, Denmark and the United Kingdom.
 Professor Kac is a member of a network based in Brazil that promotes evidence-based public health nutrition practice.
 Dr. Kac is also a member of the Public Health Nutrition section of the Brazilian Association of Community Health Studies (ABRASCO).
 Professor Kac is a research fellow of the Brazilian National Research Council and of the Rio de Janeiro State Research Foundation.
 Gilberto Kac obtained his BS degree in human nutrition at the Rio de Janeiro State University in 1992.
 In 1995 he received his MS in public health from the Oswaldo Cruz Foundation National School of Public Health.
 In 2002 he received his PhD in public health with a concentration on maternal nutrition from the University of São Paulo (USP).
 During his PhD he spent four months working on projects focusing maternal under nutrition and body composition at the University of California at Davis Western Human Nutrition Research Center.
 In 2010-2011 he spent a year at the University of Oxford as a post-doc research fellow.
 Professor Kac has worked as a consultant for the Brazilian Ministry of Health in maternal nutrition issues with an emphasis on gestational weight gain guidelines.
 Dr. Kac has over 15 years of experience in research and is currently advising the Brazilian Ministry of Education on how to improve the capacity of the countries' graduate programs in nutrition.
 In 2005 he launched the National Forum of Coordinators of Graduate Programs in Nutrition and has played a central leadership role in this organization ever since.Professor Kac is an Associate Editor of ‘Reports on Public and the editor in chief of a comprehensive nutritional epidemiology book.
 Dr. Kac has published more than 100 papers in top scientific journals and has served as ad-hoc reviewer for over several international journals.
 In the past eight years he has supervised more than 15 MS and 6 PhD students.

-Parmi Suchdev - At large Member
+Parmi S. Suchdev - At large Member

-Edward Frongillo- At large Member
+Nancy F. Krebs - At large Member

-Usha Ramakrishnan - At large Member
+Purnima Menon - At large Member

 Winnie Bell - Student Representative